TIBCOSoftware/tp-helm-charts/docs/workshop/microk8s/bare-metal-data-plane/README.md

       ```

    - Apply ingress [elastic_ingress.yaml](./elasticsearch_ingress.yaml) to ensure the `ingressClassName`, `namespace` and `host` are set proper accordingly
-      - The ingress for ElasticSearch allows allows other Bare Metal Data Planes running outside the cluster to query
+      - The ingress for ElasticSearch allows allows other Control Tower Data Planes running outside the cluster to query

       ```bash
       ES_INGRESS_FILE=elasticsearch_ingress.yaml